 Congratulations!!

-By this point you have traveled a long road to obtain your nice smile.
-Unfortunately your orthodontic journey is far from completed.
+By this point, you have travelled a long road to obtain your nice smile.
+Unfortunately, your orthodontic journey is far from completed.
 As you were informed previously, there is no time in one’s life when teeth can be considered totally stable.
-This is true whether or not orthodontic treatment was ever performed, sometimes due to oral muscular or postural tongue habits.
-Therefore, there are some instructions you must be informed of.
+This is true whether or not orthodontic treatment was ever performed, sometimes due to oral, muscular or postural tongue habits.
+Therefore, there are some instructions that will keep your teeth stable.

 1. Retainers